 3. Physical benefits during molding

 OEMs and molders have been heading in the optical grade silicone direction because of the physical benefits silicone offers, including bacterial resistance, UV resistance, biocompatibility, low viscosity for molding precise and difficult features, temperature flexibility from -180F to 600F, chemical resistance, and fatigue and compression set resistance.
 It is also significantly lighter than most plastics and glass, and silicones in general are lighter in weight than traditional optical materials.
-Because the material is a thermoset, it does not have to be molded in stresses like thermoplastic resins do.
+Because the material is a thermoset, it does not have molded-in stresses like thermoplastic resins do.

 4. Cosmetic benefits